Herpes simplex virus

 There is no cure for herpes, and once you have it, it is likely to come back.
 However, some people may have one outbreak and then never have another one.
 In between herpes outbreaks, the virus lies dormant (as if it is hibernating or sleeping) in nerve cells.

-While exposure to HSV-1 is extremely common -- as many as 90% of American adults have been exposed to the virus -- and there is no stigma to having a cold sore, HSV-2 or genital herpes can cause embarrassment.
-Although there is no cure for genital herpes, an infected person can take steps to preventing spreading the disease and can continue to have a normal sex life.
+Exposure to HSV-1 is extremely common, as many as 90% of American adults have been exposed to the virus, and there is no stigma to having a cold sore.
+However, HSV-2, or genital herpes, can cause embarrassment.
+Although there is no cure for genital herpes, an infected person can take steps to prevent spreading the disease, and can continue to have a normal sex life.

 Signs and Symptoms

-- Small, painful blisters filled with fluid around the lips or edge of the mouth
+- Small, painful, fluid-filled blisters around the lips or edge of the mouth

 - Tingling or burning around the mouth or nose, often a few days before blisters appear